 Reducing the demand for water is an important part of how we will successfully meet this challenge and keep you and our other customers supplied with water at all times.
-Volence shows that, on average, homes with a water meter use 15 per cert less than homes without one.
-So, metering is a cost effective and sustainable way to encourage people to use water more wise and hinding down vorant demand.
-Metering also belong customers manager their bills, as they understa now much water they are using and what it costs.
+Videoce shows that, on average, homes with a water meter us a trans-tion.
+So, metering is a cost effective and sozialized any second provide to use water more widely defining down averally featured.
+Metering join shelps costomers manage their bills, as they understand sow much water they are using and what it costs.